InterStim® Urinary Incontinence Treatment in St Petersburg, FL

-If you suffer from seemingly untreatable urinary or fecal incontinence – it may be time to try neuromodulation with InterStim® for incontinence.
+If you experience seemingly untreatable urinary or fecal incontinence – it may be time to try neuromodulation with InterStim® for incontinence.
 When medications can’t help, the InterStim® System may be able to.

 What is InterStim®?

 InterStim® is a medical device system created by Medtronic to deliver Sacral Neuromodulation – an effective and long-term treatment for bladder control.
 Sacral neuromodulation is a procedure in which electrical stimulation is applied to help treat the miscommunication between the brain and the bladder.
 InterStim® is an FDA approved system for delivering Sacral neuromodulation – talk to Dr. Meenakshi Jain today if you want help controlling your leaky bladder!

 How Do I Know if InterStim® is for Me?

 If other methods of trying to control bladder problems haven’t worked for you, you may want to talk to your gynecologist about InterStim® therapy.
 There will be an initial trial period to see if neuromodulation will be an effective way to treat your urinary incontinence.
 If the trial period goes well, there will be a long term treatment plan utilizing the InterStim® system.
 You can learn more about how the InterStim system works here.
 The procedure is minimally invasive.

 The risks of InterStim Bladder Control Therapy are minimal.
 Talk to us about the procedure and the potential to live without leaks.
 Call (727) 343-2568 today.